ElliotMonde/ElliotMonde/README.md

  ✨ 👨🏻‍💻 Open for `Full-time Junior SWE role`, able to begin from `01 May 2026` in Singapore or remotely

- ✨ :electron: I’m currently delving into ML/AI.
+ ✨ :electron: I’m currently developing ML/AI applications.

  ✨ 💾 I’m keen to collaborate on small, fun projects